 A professional dental cleaning appointment for a child can take between 30 minutes and one hour.
 The duration depends on what the dentist finds when they examine your child’s teeth and gums and if there is a lot of plaque to scrape off of their teeth.

-In addition to the cleaning and exam, we also take the time to discuss any concerns you might have about your kid’s teeth or bring up anything noteworthy that we found.
+In addition to the cleaning and exam, we also take the time to discuss any concerns you might have about your kid’s teeth or bring up anything noteworthy such as grinding, mouth breathing, facial growth and development and its effect on oxygen supply for optimal breathing and sleep for a growing child.
 If we discover a new cavity, we’ll make another appointment to get it filled.